New Port Lights For an Older Boat

 Now that the ports are in I was finally able to remove the cover and snap a photo.

 TIP: Since I installed these NFM ports, I’ve treated the port gaskets religiously with 303 Aerospace Protectant.
 This has resulted in rubber gaskets that look and perform as well today was when they were installed 14 years ago.
 There has been absolutely no sticking of the gasket to the frame thanks to the judicious use of 303 Aerospace Protectant.
 Each time I open the ports I squirt a bit onto a rag and wipe the gasket before closing the ports.
 It adds minimal time but ensures the port gaskets will last for a good long time.

-EDIT: It has now been 14 years since this project was completed and the ports look as good today as the day they were installed.
+EDIT: It has now been 15 years since this project was completed and the ports look as good today as the day they were installed.
 They have performed flawlessly, never leaked a drop of water, and really lead to a lot of aesthetic compliments.
-The only gripe was the black butyl tape from NFM, which is poor quality, stains and bleeds in hot weather.
+The only gripe I have about this installation is the cheap black-butyl tape from NFM.
+It is low quality, stains and bleeds in hot weather.
 If Bed-It Tape had been used, none of these issues would exist.